-These packets are stored as data sets within the Emissions Modeling Framework and use comma-delimited formats.
+These packets use comma-delimited formats and are stored as data sets within the Emissions Modeling Framework.
 As mentioned above, CoST first applies any/all CLOSURE information for point sources, then applies PROJECTION packet information, followed by CONTROL packets.
 A hierarchy is used by CoST to separately apply PROJECTION and CONTROL packets.
 In short, in a separate process for PROJECTION and CONTROL packets, more specific information is applied in lieu of less-specific information in ANY other packets.
 For example, a facility-level PROJECTION factor will be replaced by a unit-level, or facility and pollutant-level PROJECTION factor.
-It is important to note that this hierarchy does not apply between packet types (e.g., CONTROL packet entries are applied irrespective of

-PROJECTION packet hierarchies).
+It is important to note that this hierarchy does not apply between packet types (e.g., CONTROL packet entries are applied irrespective of PROJECTION packet hierarchies).
 A more specific example: a state/SCC-level PROJECTION factor will be applied before a stack/pollutant-level CONTROL factor that impacts the same inventory record.
 However, an inventory source that is subject to a CLOSURE packet record is removed from consideration of subsequent PROJECTION and CONTROL packets.

 The implication for this hierarchy and intra-packet independence is important to understand and quality assure when creating future year strategies.
-For example, with consent decrees, settlements and state comments, the goal is typically to achieve a targeted reduction (from the base year inventory) or a targeted future-year emissions value.
-Therefore, as encountered with this future year base case, consent decrees and state comments for specific cement kilns (expressed as CONTROL packet entries) needed to be applied instead of (not in addition to) the more general approach of the PROJECTION packet entries for cement manufacturing.
+For example, with consent decrees, settlements and state comments, the goal is typically to achieve a targeted reduction (from the base year inventory) or a targeted analytic-year emissions value.
+Therefore, controls due to consent decrees and state comments for specific cement kilns (expressed as CONTROL packet entries) need to be applied instead of (not in addition to) the more general approach of the PROJECTION packet entries for cement manufacturing.
 By processing CoST control strategies with PROJECTION and CONTROL packets separated by the type of broad measure/program, it is possible to show actual changes from the base year inventory to the future year inventory as a result of applying each packet.

 Ultimately, CoST concatenates all PROJECTION packets into one PROJECTION dataset and uses a hierachal matching approach to assign PROJECTION factors to the inventory.
 For example, a packet entry with Ranking=1 will supersede all other potential inventory matches from other packets.
 CoST then computes the projected emissions from all PROJECTION packet matches and then performs a similar routine for all CONTROL packets.
 Therefore, when summarizing "emissions reduced" from CONTROL packets, it is important to note that these reductions are not relative to the base year inventory, but rather to the intermediate inventory after application of any/all PROJECTION packet matches (and CLOSURES).
-A subset of the more than 70 hierarchy options is shown in Table 4-3, although the fields in the table are not necessarily named the same in CoST, but rather are similar to those in the SMOKE FF10 inventories.
-For example, "REGION_CD" is the county-state-county FIPS code (e.g., Harris county Texas is 48201) and "STATE" would be the 2-digit state FIPS code with three trailing zeroes (e.g., Texas is 48000).
+A subset of the more than 70 hierarchy options is shown in Table 4-3, where the fields in the table are similar to those used in the SMOKE FF10 inventories.
+For example, "REGION\CD" is the county-state-county FIPS code (e.g., Harris county Texas is 48201) and "STATE" would be the 2-digit state FIPS code with three trailing zeroes (e.g., Texas is 48000).